facebook

 “You can be a conservative or a liberal and a follower of Christ, and while a Christian may support Trump one cannot support Trump and what he espouses because of one’s faith in Christ.”

-I personally would go so far as to say that if we are claiming that our support for Trump is because of our faith we are taking the Lord’s name in vain.
-To cause God to be equated with the values of Trump is to defame him, to equate his righteousness with unrighteousness.
+I personally would go so far as to say that if we are claiming that our support for Trump is because of our faith, we are taking the Lord’s name in vain.
+To cause God to be equated with the values of Trump is to defame the very name of Jesus, to equate Jesus’ namerighteousness with unrighteousness.

 Taking the Lord’s name in vain